intel/openvino-drl-training-demo/README.md

 # openVino_Blog

-This code repo showcases how one could use Intel's OpenVino to accelerate Deep Reinforcement Learning Training.
+This code repo showcases how one could use Intel® Distribution of OpenVINO™ toolkit to accelerate Deep Reinforcement Learning Training.
 Specifically, this is for RL problems which leverage pre-trained goal classifiers for their reward function.
 The same idea can be applied for RL problems which leverage pre-trained autoencoders for state-space reduction.